migtools/pvc-migrate/docs/sc-selection.md

 # Storage Class Selection

-`Stage-2` of `pvc-migrate` is responsible for migrating PVCs to destination.
+**Stage 2** of `pvc-migrate` is responsible for migrating PVCs to destination.

 While migrating PVCs, `pvc-migrate` cannot automatically choose the correct StorageClass (SC) for migrated PVCs on the destination side.
+As examples of such mappings:

-For instance, an RWO mode PV using `glusterfs-storage` on an OpenShift 3.x cluster typically corresponds to `cephrbd` SC on destination.
-On the other hand, an RWX mode PV on `glusterfs-storage` corresponds to `cephfs` SC on the destination side.
+- **RWO mode PV** on OCP 3.x with SC `glusterfs-storage` typically maps to `cephrbd` SC on OCP 4.x destination.
+- **RWX mode PV** on OCP 3.x with SC `glusterfs-storage` typically maps to `cephfs` SC on OCP 4.x destination.

-`pvc-migrate` ___cannot___ automatically determine the desired conversion between Storage Classes.
+Since `pvc-migrate` ___cannot___ automatically determine the desired conversion between Storage Classes.
 You must provide a static mapping of StorageClass names between the source and the destination cluster.

-See an example mapping below :
+### Example mapping from `storage-class-mappings.yml`:

 ```yml
 mig_storage_class_mappings: